 How to serve

 When ready to serve, use a sharp knife to cut into pieces.
 A little disclaimer - this is a pretty rich and chocolaty pie so a smaller slice goes along way.
-Top each slice with vanilla ice cream or whipped coconut cream which pair great with this gluten free chocolate pie.
+Top each slice with a scoop of ice cream or whipped cream which pair great with this gluten free chocolate pie.

 To get clean edges, wipe off the knife after each cut.
 You can also run the knife under warm water to heat it up a bit before cutting.
 Just wipe the knife with a kitchen towel to remove the excess water before cutting the pie.